jaymoid/BlackJack/README.md

 If the dealer score = player score, and the score is >= 17, then the game is a draw

 If the player score < dealer score, the dealer stands and wins

+## My implementation details
+* Kotlin
+* No mutable variables (vars)
+* No mutatable state/collections
+* TDD all the things
+* Functional core / functional shell